 However, in 2004 his children joined the local Karate club and David was not terribly happy about that.
 First of all he had to prove himself to Roy Sensei and was then eventually allowed to join the Chalfont club where he set about recollecting his skills.
 It then took a year to convince his children to switch their allegiance but now there was no looking back.
 David gained 1st Kyu (Brown belt) in 2007 and after a lot of work on improving his coaching ability he obtained the coveted promotion to Black belt 1st Dan at the BJC 2009 Summer School in Bognor.

 Much to his patient wifes frustration, it does not end here however.
 He has his sight on the next coaching awards and further promotion which undoubtably will require a lot more work on Kata as well as general study and application.
 Lorraine comments "I am now a Judo widow" and has immersed herself with an interest in mosaics and glass cutting.

 In June of 2009 David took the BJC Referee exam and became a registered BJC Referee.
 His first outing was at the BJC Senior Nationals in 2009 and he has continued with roughly a dozen events per year.
-Now promoted to Regional level, David regularly officiates at National and International events and is recognised as possessing the best quality blazer within the BJC.
+Now promoted to National level, David regularly officiates at National and International events and is recognised as possessing the best quality blazer within the BJC.